ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

   		-Stun time -> As a player I would like to have a fair crash system that stuns me the right amount of time in order to have a challenging non-artifficial Miyazaki-From-	Software-Soulslike type difficulty.
 ## Non-Functional requirements
+	//Non-functional requirements describe system qualities (HOW IT DOES WHAT IT DOES)
+		-Java: As a developer I want to use Java language to devolp my game with its existing libraries (libGDX) to facilitate programming.
+		-Frame rate: As a developer I want the game running always at a constant 30fps to give a smooth gameplay and avoid penalties external to player skill.
+		-Low Latency Resonses: As a developer I want inputs to feel smooth, accurate and instant.

-	//Non-functional requirements describe system qualities (HOW IT DOES WHAT IT DOES) -As a game developer I want the game to execute at a flawless 30 fps in order for the experience to be more pleasant park.
+		-As a game developer I want the game to execute at a flawless 30 fps in order for the experience to be more pleasant park.
 		-Low latency and keybinds -> As a game developer I want the controls to be responsive and accurate for the player to have a smooth experience.
 		-Avoiding system errors -> As a developer I want the code to be roboust and free of errors in order to provide the player a satisfactory experience.